 There are some not great recordings of two recent workshops available – one on doing a rough first draft of the statement of purpose for grad student grant applications and another on planning to finish your dissertation in the next year.

-I’ve been offering a “strategies for suffering-free academic writing” workshop since 2008 for thesis-writing undergraduates and grad students; I’ve offered it at various universities since.
+I’ve been doing a “strategies for suffering-free academic writing” workshop since 2008 for thesis-writing undergraduates and grad students; I’ve offered it at various universities since.
 Every year there are folks who can’t attend and ask for notes to be made available.
 Here are the current Powerpoint Slides.
-Somewhat embarrassingly for me, but perhaps usefully for you, there is also a video recording of the most recent workshop I offered.
-The first section is on taking an attitude toward your writing and resisting imposter syndrome, the second is on time and guilt management strategy and “units,”the best writing tool I know, and the third does a quick run through some specific tactics for working with writing, including a memo plan for guiding supervisors toward useful feedback.
+Somewhat embarrassingly for me, but perhaps usefully for you, there is also a video recording of the one I offered at Carleton in 2014.
+The first section is on taking an attitude toward your writing and resisting imposter syndrome, the second is on time and guilt management strategy and “units,” the best writing tool I know, and the third does a quick run-through some specific tactics for working with writing, including a memo plan for guiding supervisors toward useful feedback.
 The video tracks a slightly older version of the powerpoint slides.
 The workshop aims to synthesize a number of approaches to writing that hold the understanding that academic writing may always be somewhat painful, but it does not have to produce so much suffering.
-I offer concrete practices for working with time and guilt management; beginning the writing process; dealing with anxiety, procrastination, and panic about writing; organizing the material realities of the writing process; knowing when to stop writing; communicating effectively with advisors and others who can give you feedback; setting up support structures for writing.

 I mentioned a number of time-management and other books useful for academics and possibly for non-academic writers, too: